Using Both Generic and Non-Generic Repository Pattern in ASP.NET Core MVC

 Modifying IGenericRepository

-We will work with the same example we have worked on so far.
+We will use the same example we have used so far.
 Let us first modify the IGenericRepository.cs file as shown below.
-This interface will define the common database operations for all entities, such as Employees, Customers, Products, Payments, Departments, etc., of our application.
+This interface will define the common database operations for all entities in our application, such as employees, departments, salaries, projects, etc.

 namespace CRUDinCoreMVC.GenericRepository